 NOTE: Pending the receipt of appropriate documentation, the university reserves the right to deny services or accommodations.

-- At your intake appointment you and your Disability Service Coordinator will discuss your documentation and need for accommodations.
+At your intake appointment you and your Disability Service Coordinator will discuss your documentation and need for accommodations.
 An Accommodation letter will be completed at this time if it was not completed in the preliminary meeting.
-Upon the completion of your letter, you will be eligible to being receiving services/accommodations.
+Upon the completion of your letter, you will be eligible to receive services/accommodations.

 You may also receive approval of accommodations through your Ranger email.

 Student's accommodation letters are good for one year.
 After one year, the student will need to request a new accommodation letter.
 If a student's diagnosis changes or if the student would like to discuss additional accommodations, an appointment in necessary.

 Temporary disabilities include, but are not limited to, broken limbs, burns, post-surgery recovery, and other similar conditions that temporarily impair or influence a student's ability to fully participate in academic activities.